Negative Sampling in Recommendation: A Survey and Future Directions: Introduction

-This survey encompasses over 180 papers from the top conferences and journals within the field of recommendation systems, which focus on the analysis of negative samples and the design of novel negative sampling techniques.
-We provide a comprehensive evaluation of negative sampling strategies in recommendation from various perspectives.
-In particular, we search related works from the top-tier conferences in recommendation, including SIGIR, WWW, KDD, ACL, AAAI, IJCAI, ICDM, ICDE, RecSys, WSDM, CIKM, and PAKDD, as well as the leading journals such as TOIS, TKDE, TKDD, KBS, TMM, etc, with the keywords "recommendation", "collaborative filtering", "ranking" and "matching" in conjunction with "negative samples", "re-weighting" and "sampling".
+This survey encompasses over 230 papers from the top conferences and journals within the field of recommender systems, which focus on the analysis and the design of novel negative sampling techniques.
+We provide a comprehensive collection of negative sampling strategies in RS from various perspectives.
+In particular, we search related works from the top-tier conferences on the past 20 years, including SIGIR, WWW, KDD, ACL, AAAI, IJCAI, ICDM, ICDE, RecSys, WSDM, and CIKM, as well as the leading journals such as TOIS, TKDE, TORS, TKDD, KBS, etc, with the keywords ``recommendation'', ``collaborative filtering'', ``ranking'', ``re-ranking'' and ``matching'' in conjunction with ``negative samples'', ``re-weighting'' and ``sampling''.
 At the same time, to prevent omissions of relevant literature, we utilize Google Scholar, DBLP, and Arxiv to search for related studies.
 After getting the list of papers, we also check their references to retain the unobserved papers about negative sampling strategies.
-To facilitate this survey's role as a handbook for negative sampling techniques in RS, we will release a GitHub repository to encompass all reviewed papers along with their corresponding codes at the following link: https://github.com/hulkima/NS4RS.
+We provide Figure~\ref{fig:reference_visualization} to illustrate the statistics of our collected publications related to negative sampling in recommendation with their publication year and venue.
+To facilitate this survey's role as a handbook for negative sampling techniques in RS, we will release a GitHub repository to encompass all reviewed papers along with their corresponding codes at the following link: \url{https://github.com/hulkima/NS4RS}.

 We believe this survey is beneficial for those following academic researchers and industry developers in RS: 1) who are a new to the negative sampling problem and seek a handbook with an overview of related works; 2) who are aspiring to delve into the investigation of negative sampling algorithms but are unsure of where to begin; 3) who are grappling with efficiency or performance issues in their recommendation algorithms and seeking solutions through negative sampling strategies.
 We summarize the contribution of this survey as follows. \begin{itemize}[leftmargin=*, topsep=0.2pt,parsep=0pt] \item We unify the achievements made in the communities of negative sampling and RS by presenting a comprehensive review of existing related studies, which is the pioneering survey of this promising but easy-to-ignored area. \item We summarize the fundamental challenges of negative sampling in practical RS from three aspects, delineate existing research works into five categories regarding representative methods and characteristics. \item We detail the effectiveness mechanism and meaningful insights of the tailored negative sampling methods in diverse recommendation scenarios and tasks. \item We outline further potential research directions for negative sampling in recommendation by intensively analyzing the most advanced technologies in recommendation and the fundamental challenges of negative sampling. \end{itemize}